 Oak Beach County Park

-Located almost exactly in between Caseville, (9.5 miles), and Port Austin.
+Located almost exactly in between Caseville (9.5 miles) and Port Austin.
 (9 miles) This park offers a great beach across M-25 from the campground.
 It has a total area of 46 acres with 55 full-service campsites.
-Pavillitons near the beach is available for rent, as are picnic tables and grills.
+Pavillitons near the beach are available for rent, as are picnic tables and grills.
 The large area with ample parking is perfect for large parties and family reunions.
 There are playground areas and horseshoe pits too.

-Its large beach is noted to be groomed, sandy, and has a gentle shallow frontage that is perfect for those with little kids.
+Its large beach is noted to be groomed, sandy, and has a gentle shallow frontage.
+It’s perfect for those with little kids.
 The changing rooms/showers have been noted to be very clean.
 Campsites are large enough for our children to play in.
-The management and on-site hosts have been noted to be very helpful with tips on where to go and suggestions for restaurants and events.
+The management and on-site hosts have been constructive with tips on where to go and suggestions for restaurants and events.
 The park is located near the Huron County Nature Center with its famous Broadwalk trails.

 Duggan Family Campground

 Amenities include an on-site convenience store, activity center, playground, game toom, large heated pool, showers, and an on-site laundromat.
 They also offer complete pump-out services, firewood, and winter storage.
-The camp staff also arranges for many events and outings in the area.
-If you’re interested in setting up a permanent site for camping near Caseville Mi for your camper or RV stop by the camp office and ask to be placed on a waiting list.
+The camp staff also arranges many events and outings in the area.
+If you’re interested in setting up a permanent site for camping near Caseville, Mi for your camper or RV, stop by the camp office and ask to be placed on a waiting list.

 Port Crescent State Park

-At twelve miles from Caseville, Port Crescent State Park is a bit far but it’s one of the prettiest camps in the Thumb.
-Sporting an impressive three miles of beach coastline, its the largest swath of undeveloped coast in the western shore of the Thumb.
+At twelve miles from Caseville, Port Crescent State Park.
+It’s is a bit far, but it’s one of the prettiest camps in the Thumb.
+Sporting an impressive three miles of beach coastline, it’s the largest swath of undeveloped coast on the western shore of the Thumb.
 The picturesque beach is bordered on one end by a 137 site campground.
 Many of the tree-shaded sites are on the edge of the beach or the old Pinnebog River.

-Just in from the day-use beach, there is a sizable boardwalk that curves around some of the protected dunes.
+Just in from the day-use beach, a sizable boardwalk curves around some of the protected dunes.
 This allows exploration of hidden clearings for beach access and a chance to see wildlife.
-The beach nearest the campground is dog friendly.
+In addition, the beach nearest the campground is dog friendly.

-For those not wanting to camp, Port Crescent State Park offers rustic cabins and upscale glamping geodesic domes for an outdoor experience.
-The family will never be bored as the park provides visitors ample chances for hiking, ADA opportunities for fishing, canoeing, hiking, and bird watching.
-This is an ideal park for year-round camping near Caseville Mi with trails for cross-country skiing and nearby hunting areas.
+Port Crescent State Park offers rustic cabins and upscale glamping geodesic domes for an outdoor experience for those not wanting to camp.
+Your family or group family will never be bored.
+The park provides visitors ample chances for hiking, ADA opportunities for fishing, canoeing, hiking, and bird watching.
+This is an ideal park for year-round camping near Caseville, Mi, with trails for cross-country skiing and nearby hunting areas.

 Camping does not have to be expensive.
 For those who are exploring and learning how to camp, start with a good tent.
-You can find a camping tent for under $100 and stay in over a hundred public and private campgrounds in Michigan.
+You can find a camping tent for under $100.
+Try camping with a stay in over a hundred public and private campgrounds in Michigan.

-See State Park Campsite Availability for Camping Near Caseville Mi
+See Other State Park Campsite Availability for Camping Near Caseville Mi

-New in 2020, the Michigan DNR now offers an online service for Port Crescent and Sleeper State Park reservations.
+In 2020, the Michigan DNR offered an online service for Port Crescent and Sleeper State Park reservations.
 This allows inquiring campers if space is available at their favorite campground park.
 This service makes it easier to find mid-week availability on short notice.
-You can see which locations have open spots immediately.
+In addition, you can see which locations have open spots immediately.